ardanlabs/kit/web/README.md

 Package web provides a thin layer of support for writing web services.
-It integrates with the ardanlabs kit repo to provide support for routing and application context.
+It integrates with the ardanlabs kit repo to provide support for routing and application ctx.
 The base things you need to write a web service is provided.